alejandroliu/0ink.net/_posts/2015-07-24-online-ides.md

 post_mime_type: ""
 comment_count: "0"
 title: Online IDEs
 ---

+If you want to move to the cloud and like to code like me, this is kinda of a basic necessity.

+This applies in particular to Chromebook users.

 [5 Best online IDEs](http://www.chromebookhq.com/five-best-online-ides-making-the-switch-to-a-chromebook/)

-If you want to move to the cloud and like to code like me, this is kinda of a basic necessity.